furiosa-ai/furiosa-ai.github.io/v2025.2.0/en/_sources/furiosa_llm/model-preparation.rst

 -------------------------------------
 The first step is to prepare a model to quantize.
-The ``QuantizerForCausalLM`` class provides a simple API to load a model from either the Hugging Face Hub a local path.
+The ``QuantizerForCausalLM`` class provides a simple API to load a model from either the Hugging Face Hub or a local path.
-``QuantizerForCausalLM`` is a subclass of `AutoModelForCausalLM <https://huggingface.co/docs/transformers/en/model_doc/auto#transformers.AutoModelForCausalLM>`_, so it finds automatically the model class from the Hugging Face model id in the same way as ``AutoModelForCausalLM``.
+``QuantizerForCausalLM`` is a subclass of `AutoModelForCausalLM <https://huggingface.co/docs/transformers/en/model_doc/auto#transformers.AutoModelForCausalLM>`_, so it automatically determines the model class from the Hugging Face model ID in the same way as ``AutoModelForCausalLM``.

 .. code-block:: python